gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 Or really, more components and more state, it's just stored in the address bar now.
 Again, I'm largely gonna skip over this, but I just wanna call out this is yet another thing the browser used to handle for us.
 We're now responsible for keeping the address bar in sync with the state of our app.
 How?
 Well first we give that state to our `App` with the `<Route>` component.
 And then we use these special `Link` components [here](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-react-using-webpacker/app/assets/javascript/todos/App.js#L153-L167) to tell the address bar and our app "Hey, update _as if_ someone had followed this link".

 So is all that React stuff better than what we had before?
 Well, it's definitely not simpler.
 But it does prevent us from having to do full round-trips to the server, and that will always be quicker.
 But it's not the only way to accomplish such a thing...

+### Build Tooling

+I don't want to beat on a long since dead horse, but Jesus, why is this so difficult?
+I could have used `create-react-app`, but it runs its own Express server, so then I'm stuck telling it to proxy requests back to the one we just built and running `yarn start` twice.
+That's fucking gross.

+[Here's](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-react-using-webpacker/Rakefile) what I did instead.
+I think it's cool.
+I might be the only one.

+Anyway, enough on that.

 ## Turbolinks